-2. Environmental Issues and Variation Request-Based on aerial photographic observation and a site visit made on July 25, 2002, the site is predominantly wooded and undeveloped.
-Portions of the site to the south were previously used as a sand and gravel mine and have since been vegetated by pine and other early successional species.
-Adjacent to the subject property are residential areas consistent with the surrounding zoning of R-R. The site is characterized with gradually rolling terrain with areas of severe slopes and is traversed by tributaries of the Piscataway Creek in the Potomac River Basin.
+Based on aerial photographic observation and a site visit made on July 25, 2002, the site is predominantly wooded and undeveloped.
+Portions of the site to the south were previously used as a sand and gravel mine, and have since been vegetated by pine and other early successional species.
+Adjacent to the subject property are residential areas consistent with the surrounding zoning of R-R. The site is characterized with gradually rolling terrain with areas of severe slopes, and is traversed by tributaries of the Piscataway Creek, in the Potomac River Basin.
 There are streams, nontidal wetlands, 100-year floodplain, erodible soils, and Waters of the U.S. associated with the site.
-According to information obtained from the Maryland Department of Natural Resources-Natural Heritage Program publication entitled "Ecologically Significant Areas in Anne Arundel and Prince George's Counties," December 1997, there are no rare, threatened, or endangered species found to occur in the vicinity of this property.
-According to the sewer service and water service maps produced by DER, the property is in categories S-4 and W-4.
-The predominant soil types on site are Beltsville, Bibb, and Sassafras.
+According to information obtained from the Maryland Department of Natural Resources, Natural Heritage Program, publication titled "Ecologically Significant Areas in Anne Arundel and Prince George's Counties," December 1997, there are no rare, threatened, or endangered species found to occur in the vicinity of this property.
+According to the Sewer Service and Water Service maps produced by DER, the property is in categories S-4 and W-4.
+The predominant soil types on-site are Beltsville, Bibb and Sassafras.
 These soil types generally exhibit moderate to severe limitations to development due to slow permeability, perched water table, impeded drainage, steep slopes, high water table, flood hazard, high erosion potential, and poor drainage.
 There are no noise issues associated with the proposal because it is located some distance away from major noise generators.
-There are no Marlboro clay outcrops or Scenic & Historic Roads affected by this proposal.
+There are no Marlboro clay outcrops or scenic and historic roads affected by this proposal.